 Network cards allow computers to connect together to communicate with each other.
 Network cards have connections for cable, thin wire or wireless networks.
 For more information see the section on Networks.

-Cables connect internal components to the Motherboard, which is a board with series of electronic path ways and connections allowing the CPU to communicate with the other components of the computer.
+Cables connect internal components to the Motherboard, which is a board with series of electronic pathways and connectors allowing the CPU to communicate with the other components of the computer.

-Memory - Memory can be very confusing but is usually one of the easiest pieces of hardware to add to your computer.
+Memory - Memory is usually one of the easiest pieces of hardware to add to your computer.
 It is common to confuse chip memory with disk storage.
-An example of the difference between memory and storage would be the difference between a table where the actual work is done (memory) and a filing cabinet where the finished product is stored (disk).
-To add a bit more confusion, the computer's hard disk can be used as temporary memory when the program needs more than the chips can provide.
+An example of the difference between memory and storage would be the difference between a table where the actual work is done (memory) and a cabinet where the finished product is stored (disk).
+To add a bit more confusion, the computer's hard disk can be used as temporary memory when the program needs more memory than the chips can provide.

 Random Access Memory or RAM is the memory that the computer uses to temporarily store the information as it is being processed.
 The more information being processed the more RAM the computer needs.

 One of the first home computers used 64 kilobytes of RAM memory (Commodore 64).
-Today's modern computers need a minimum of 64 Mb (recommended 128 Mb or more) to run Windows or OS 10 with modern software.
+Today's modern computers measure memory in megabytes or gigabytes.
+Operating systems such as Windows or Apple OS have a minimum amount required to use.

 RAM memory chips come in many different sizes and speeds and can usually be expanded.
-Older computers came with 512 Kb of memory which could be expanded to a maximum of 640 Kb.
-In most modern computers the memory can be expanded by adding or replacing the memory chips depending on the processor you have and the type of memory your computer uses.
-Memory chips range in size from 1 Mb to 4 Gb.
+In most computers the memory can be expanded by adding or replacing the memory chips depending on the processor you have and the type of memory your computer uses.
+Memory chips range in size from megabytes to gigabytes.
 As computer technology changes the type of memory changes as well making old memory chips obsolete.
-Check your computer manual to find out what kind of memory your computer uses before purchasing new memory chips.
+Check your computer to find out what kind of memory your computer uses before purchasing more memory.
+Some devices like tablets and phones have a preset amount of memory and cannot be upgraded.